GeoMOER/moer-info-page/docs/index.md

 Unsere Kurse sind frei im Internet verfügbar und in Englisch verfasst.
 Die Sprache in unseren Lehrveranstaltungen ist vorrangig Deutsch.

-# Current information

-## Corona virus
-All our courses currently take place fully digital or hybrid until further notice.
-We use the webmeeting platform [Big Blue Button](https://www.uni-marburg.de/de/hrz/dienste/web-konferenzen/web-konferenz-bigbluebutton){:target="_blank"} for our synchronous digital courses.
-Please also note the current [information on the Corona virus](https://www.uni-marburg.de/de/universitaet/administration/sicherheit/coronavirus){:target="_blank"} of the University of Marburg.

 ## Call for theses